uwcartlab/mapstudy/README.md

 | :------------: | :----------- | :------------------- |
 | `*false*` | If `true`, reset button will be included | `false` |

-#### map.pages[page].projection

-	*"projection"*: { "name" *"options"* }

-An object containing the projection name and parameters for a D3 projection.
-Only available with the D3 `library options`.
-Must be included to instantiate a D3 map.

-#### map.pages[page].projection.name

-		"name": "projection name"

-The name of the D3 projection, a string.
-Required if using D3.
-All [standard projections](https://github.com/mbostock/d3/wiki/Geo-Projections#standard-projections) and [extended projections](https://github.com/d3/d3-geo-projection/#extended-geographic-projections) are supported.
-The `name` is lowercase and does not include a reference to the `d3.geo` library object or parentheses (e.g. `"albers"`, not `"d3.geo.albers()"`).

-#### map.pages[page].projection.options

-		*"options"*: {}

-An object containing the [projection parameters](https://github.com/mbostock/d3/wiki/Geo-Projections) for the chosen projection.
-If not included, options will be projection defaults.
-Refer to the example block for your chosen projection to see which parameters are used.
-While in writing D3 code, each projection parameter is implemented as a selection operator method with the values as method parameters, here you give the parameter as an object key string followed by the parameter values.
-For example:

-	//D3 projection block in JavaScript
-	projection = d3.geo.albers()
-	    .center([0, 55.4])
-	    .rotate([4.4, 0])
-	    .parallels([50, 60])
-	    .scale(6000)
-	    .translate([width / 2, height / 2]);

-in *map.json* becomes

-	"projection": {
-		"name": "albers",
-		"options": {
-			"center": [0, 55.4],
-			"rotate": [4.4, 0],
-			"parallels": [50, 60],
-			"scale": 6000,
-			"translate": ["width / 2", "height / 2"]
-		}
-	}

-Make sure that any value that is either a string or a mix of numbers and strings is represented as a string with double-quotes.
-The variables `"width"` and `"height"` will be recognized as the map width and the map height.
-You may wish to adjust these after you see the instantiated map.

 #### map.pages[page].baseLayers

 	*"baseLayers"*: [{